eliasnogueira/restassured-workshop-3h/docs/rest-assured-basics/lab3.md

 ## 1. Create the package to add the restrictions tests

-1. Create an additional package called `simulation` in `com.workshop` package at the `src/test/java` folder
+1. Create an additional package called `simulation` in `com.workshop` package in the `src/test/java` folder

 ## 2. Retrieve all records from the Simulation API